slatedocs/slate/source/index.md

 <br><br>

 ### Setup
-1. Add SenseSdk import
-2. Register with `SenseApi` with API key in `didFinishLaunchingWithOptions` method.
+1. Register with `SenseApi` with API key in `didFinishLaunchingWithOptions` method.
-3. Define a trigger and recipe.
+2. Define a trigger and recipe.
-4. Register the recipe.
+3. Register the recipe.

 <br><br><br><br><br>